Inside Russell Wilson’s negotiations with the Seahawks: Why the no-trade clause was key

 “We got it done literally at midnight,’’ Rodgers said.
 “It was at the buzzer, and there was no question there was a sense of urgency that this deadline was real.’’

 Just how real the deadline may have been was among the issues that garnered much attention and debate before Wilson so memorably announced via Twitter that he had a deal with the Seahawks at 12:44 a.m.
-Tuesday morning.
+Tuesday.

 One report stated that had the Seahawks and Wilson not gotten a deal done then, then Wilson did not plan to negotiate with the team again — not just in 2019, but ever.

 Rodgers says that aspect of the deadline was more an issue of practicality.
-Had a deal not been reached now, then each side knew that would loomed as a likely scenario going forward was Wilson getting a franchise tag in 2020 and, likely, also in 2021.
+Had a deal not been reached now, each side knew the likely scenario looming going forward was Wilson getting a franchise tag in 2020 and, likely, also in 2021.

 So essentially, if a deal such as this was going to get done, it was going to have to happen now, with the franchise tag meaning anything later would only be more complicated.